docpad/docpad-plugin-ghpages/README.md

 ## Debugging
 Dpendending on circumstances, maybe the github pages plugin won't work and you'll see an error.
-We can debug this by running the deploy with the `-d` flag.
+We can debug this by running the deploy with the `-d` flag like so `docpad deploy-ghpages -d`.
 That will tell us at which step the deploy failed.

 - If the deploy fails fetching the origin remote, it means that you do not have the remote "origin", you will need to add it, or update the `deployRemote` setting to reflect your desired remote.